ibc/em-udns/README.markdown

     resolver.submit_PTR(ip)

-Argument ip must be a `String` representing a IPv4 or IPv6 (if not, `ArgumentError` exception would be raised).
+Argument ip must be a `String` representing a IPv4 or IPv6.
 In case of success the callback is invoked passing as argument an array of `String` objects.
 Each `String` represents a domain.

 Example 1: